Bias detection tools

 Bias detection tools are systems, libraries or platforms designed to identify and measure unfair patterns in data or algorithms.
 These tools spot imbalances based on sensitive attributes like gender, race, age or disability.
 By analyzing inputs, model behavior and outputs, they reveal when AI reinforces discrimination or produces unequal results.

 AI systems now influence hiring, loans, policing, education and many other areas with deep social consequences.
-For governance teams, bias detection reduces legal risks, protects human rights and ensures systems align with fairness principles.
+For governance teams, bias detection reduces legal risks, protects human rights and makes sure systems align with fairness principles.
 Compliance with standards like the EU AI Act or ISO 42001 often depends on demonstrating that AI systems have been tested for bias.

 Growing demand for fairness testing